pypyr/pypyr/README.rst

   # If you don't specify --log it defaults to 20 - INFO logging level.
   $ pypyr mypipelinename

+  # run pipelines/mypipelinename.yaml.
+The 2nd argument is any arbitrary string,
-  # run pipelines/mypipelinename.yaml with an input context.
-For this input to
+  # known as the input context argument.
+For this input argument to be available
-  # be available to your pipeline you need to specify a context_parser in your
+  # to your pipeline you need to specify a context parser in your pipeline yaml.
+  $ pypyr mypipelinename arbitrary_string_here

+  # run pipelines/mypipelinename.yaml with an input context in key-value
+  # pair format.
+For this input to be available to your pipeline you need to
+  # specify a context_parser like pypyr.parser.keyvaluepairs in your
   # pipeline yaml.
-  $ pypyr mypipelinename --context 'mykey=value'
+  $ pypyr mypipelinename "mykey=value"

 Get cli help
 ============